-- a) Development of CIS based on free and open-source software for case management. - b) Development of a unique case number record (CNR) for each case, essential for both processing of case related data as well as enabling interactions with other services in relation to a case (such as video conferencing, e-filing, tagging or scheduling). - c) Development of a quick response code (QR code) to link with pleadings, orders and judgements to enable easy access to all related documents of a particular case. - d) Creation of a judicial officer code (JO Code) to provide a unique ID for every judge.
+- b) Development of a unique case number record (CNR) for each case, essential for both processing of case related data as well as enabling interactions with other services in relation to a case (such as video conferencing, e-filing, tagging, or scheduling). - c) Development of a quick response code (QR code) to link with pleadings, orders, and judgements to enable easy access to all related documents of a particular case. - d) Creation of a judicial officer code (JO Code) to provide a unique ID for every judge.
 This enables tracking of case statistics of judicial officers and builds the capability for judicial assessment. - e) Development of national codes for case types and legislations across all districts.
-This is to create back-end standardization for diverse case classification systems across different High Courts, to enable collation of comparable meta-data at state and national levels. - f) Launch of the Interoperable Criminal Justice System (ICJS) to improve transparency and effectiveness of the criminal justice system.
+This is to create back-end standardisation for diverse case classification systems across different High Courts, to enable collation of comparable meta-data at state and national levels. - f) Launch of the Interoperable Criminal Justice System (ICJS) to improve transparency and effectiveness of the criminal justice system.
 ICJS aims to integrate and make data interoperable between different institutions such as police, prisons and courts involved in the criminal justice system. - g) Launch of the National Judicial Data Grid (NJDG), which makes summary statistics of all cases across High Courts and District Courts, transparent and accessible to all. - h) Launch of National Service and Tracking of Electronic Processes (NSTEP) to track service of processes by bailiffs / process servers though a global positioning system (GPS) enabled application.
-This is aimed at increasing accountability and transparency in the summons service processes. - i) Digitization of case records, especially old case records.
-This is essential to provide a foundation and capacity for digitization of all administrative functions in the judiciary.
+This is aimed at increasing accountability and transparency in the summons service processes.

+i) Digitisation of case records, especially old case records.
+This is essential to provide a foundation and capacity for digitisation of all administrative functions in the judiciary.